Etasin16/Lithora/README.md

-# Plotorra
+# lithora
-It's a web based app for plotting data.
+It's a web-based app for plotting data.
 Mainly made for students and researchers.
 Its free to use.